brainiak/brainiak/CONTRIBUTING.rst

 Unit tests are small tests that execute very quickly, seconds or less.
-They are the first line of defense against software errors, and you must include some whenever you add code to the toolkit.
+They are the first line of defense against software errors, and you must include some whenever you add code to BrainIAK.
 We use a tool called "pytest" to run tests; look at http://pytest.org/latest/contents.html for its documentation; you must also install ``pytest-cov``.
-You should put your tests in a ``test_*.py`` file in the test folder, following the structure of the toolkit folder.
-So for example, if you have your code in ``toolkit/functional_alignment/srm.py`` you should have tests in ``tests/functional_alignment/test_srm.py``.
+You should put your tests in a ``test_*.py`` file in the test folder, following the structure of the ``brainiak` folder.
+So for example, if you have your code in ``brainiak/functional_alignment/srm.py`` you should have tests in ``tests/functional_alignment/test_srm.py``.

 You must install the package before running the tests.
 Note that you can also